 Secretariat: tel.
 (33-1) 49 54 20 42, (33-1) 49 54 25 53.

 The Centre for social analysis and mathematics (Centre d’analyse et de mathématique sociales, CAMS) is a mixed EHESS – CNRS research unit (UMR 8557).
-As a unit of the CNRS, CAMS is attached, on a principal basis, to the Institute of Human and Social Sciences (INSHS), and, on a secondary basis, to the Institute for et de leurs interactions (INSMI) and the Institute for Information Sciences and their Interactions (INS2I).
+As a unit of the CNRS, CAMS is attached, on a principal basis, to the Institute of Human and Social Sciences (InSHS), and, on a secondary basis, to the Institute for Mathematical Sciences and their Interactions (INSMI) and the Institute for Information Sciences and their Interactions (INS2I).
 As one of the seven mathematics units of PSL University, CAMS contributes to the management of the PSL-maths programme, and is one of the units federated by the Fondation Sciences Mathématiques de Paris (FSMP).
-CAMS is hosted (premises and website) by EHESS, and depends for its financial management on CNRS.
+CAMS is hosted (premises and website) by the EHESS, and depends on the CNRS for its financial management.

 CAMS is a resolutely multidisciplinary unit: its faculty members come from various fields (mathematics, computer science, physics, economics, anthropology, geography…), and have acquired and developed skills at the interfaces.
 CAMS occupies an original place in the research landscape in France, with the articulation between social sciences on the one hand, and mathematics, computer science, and theoretical physics on the other.
 As Centre of the EHESS and as a mixed unit of the CNRS, CAMS has a double ambition: to participate in international mathematical research at the highest level in the fields of competence in which it has acquired notoriety, and to fully fulfil its role of innovation, dissemination and transition both from mathematics and computer science to the social sciences and, conversely, of original mathematical problematization of questions coming from the social sciences.